 In the discipline of permaculture, experts often talk of "edge effects" referring to the transition zone from one environment to another.
 At the edge of a forest, where forest changes to grassland; there will be a section of grassland sheltered to some degree by the forest, and a section of forest where light, rain and wind will penetrate a little.
 In that transition zone the soil and water conditions are unlike what is found deep inside the forest or out in the open grassland.
 Because conditions are different, the plants and animals in that "edge" are also different.

 To understand edge effects and the interplay between the components of any permaculture system.

 You need to study soils, water, climatic conditions, plants and animals, and how all of these things interact with each other.
 This course lays the foundation for understanding such interactions.

 It is easy to understand the importance of water to our lives so it can be an interesting exercise to see how water is cycled through our environment.
-The accompanying photocopy entitled "The Hydrological Cycle" shows diagrammatically what happens to the rainfall we receive.

 - The bulk of the rainfall falls onto the land surface.